 - Kennel Caretaker: The kennel caretaker works one, sometimes two shifts a week.
-The morning shift begins at 8:00 and afternoon shifts begins around 5 during the summer months and 4 during the winder.
-This includes cleaning the animals' living quarters, bedding, and food and water buckets; replenishing food and water buckets; walking and playing with the dogs; cleaning the Cat Cottage and playing with the cats and kittens.
+The morning shift begins at 8:30 and includes cleaning the animals' living quarters, bedding, and food and water buckets; replenishing food and water buckets; walking and playing with the dogs; cleaning the Cat Cottage and playing with the cats and kittens.
 Other duties may include laundry, organizing specific areas of the shelter, bathing the animals, performing miscellaneous administrative tasks.

 - Maintenance: The shelter always needs repairs to the building and equipment as well as lawn maintenance.
 The vans need regular maintenance, cleaning and repairs also.

-- Phone Team: Homeward Bound has one phone line.
-This line is for responding to any calls that come to Homeward Bound about a variety of issues and/or concerns such as lost animals, found animals, owners wanting to surrender their animals as well as calls to the business office.
+- Phone Team: Homeward Bound has two phone lines.
+One is dedicated to the spay/neuter program.
+This line is to help animal owners obtain low cost spay and neuter certificates as provided by Homeward Bound.
+The other line is for responding to any calls that come to Homeward Bound about a variety of issues and/or concerns such as lost animals, found animals, owners wanting to surrender their animals as well as calls to the business office.
 Volunteers help by replying to any messages on voicemail and forwarding those messages to the appropriate department(s) or individual via email.